derailed/motion-map/README.md

 See docs (https://github.com/ahoward/map)

-NOTE: Struct and Options functionality was pulled out for this release!
+NOTE: Struct and Options functionality was pulled out for this release.

 ## Contact